Approximating the Little Grothendieck Problem over the Orthogonal and Unitary Groups: Introduction

 Problem (\ref{littleGrothendieck}) is known to be NP-hard.
 In fact, if $C$ is a Laplacian matrix of a graph then (\ref{littleGrothendieck}) is equivalent to the Max-Cut problem.
 In a seminal paper in the context of the Max-Cut problem, Goemans and Williamson~\cite{MXGoemans_DPWilliamson_1995} provide a semidefinite relaxation for (\ref{littleGrothendieck}):

 It is clear that in (\ref{eq_OCSDPv1}), one can take $m=n$.
 Furthermore, (\ref{eq_OCSDPv1}) is equivalent to a semidefinite program and can be solved, to arbitrary precision, in polynomial time~\cite{LVanderberghe_SBoyd_1996}.
-In the same paper~\cite{MXGoemans_DPWilliamson_1995} it is shown that a simple rounding technique is guaranteed to produce a solution whose objective value is, in expectation, at least $\frac2\pi\min_{0\leq \theta \leq \pi} \frac{\theta}{1-\cos\theta} \approx 0.878$ of the optimum.
+In the same paper~\cite{MXGoemans_DPWilliamson_1995} it is shown that a simple rounding technique is guaranteed to produce a solution whose objective value is, in expectation, at least a multiplicative factor $\frac2\pi\min_{0\leq \theta \leq \pi} \frac{\theta}{1-\cos\theta} \approx 0.878$ of the optimum.

-A few years later, Nesterov~\cite{Nesterov_quadprogram1} showed an approximation ratio of $\frac2\pi$ for the general $C\succeq 0$ using the same relaxation as~\cite{MXGoemans_DPWilliamson_1995}.
+A few years later, Nesterov~\cite{Nesterov_quadprogram1} showed an approximation ratio of $\frac2\pi$ for the general case of an arbitrary positive semidefinite $C\succeq 0$ using the same relaxation as~\cite{MXGoemans_DPWilliamson_1995}.
 This implies, in particular, that the value of (\ref{littleGrothendieck}) can never be smaller than $\frac2{\pi}$ times the value of (\ref{eq_OCSDPv1}).
 Interestingly, such an inequality was already known from the influential work of Grothendieck on norms of tensor products of Banach spaces~\cite{Grothendieck_GT} (see~\cite{Pisier_GT} for a survey on this).

 Several more applications have since been found for the Grothendieck problem (and variants), and its semidefinite relaxation.
-Alon and Naor~\cite{NAlon_ANaor_2006} showed applications to estimating the cut-norm of a matrix; Ben-Tal and Nemirovski~\cite{Ben-tal_Nemirovski_02} showed applications to control theory; Briet, Buhrman, and Toner~\cite{Briet09generalizedGrothendieckXOR} applied these ideas to quantum non-locality; and many more (see~\cite{Alon_etal_generalGrothendieck}).
+Alon and Naor~\cite{NAlon_ANaor_2006} showed applications to estimating the cut-norm of a matrix; Ben-Tal and Nemirovski~\cite{Ben-tal_Nemirovski_02} showed applications to control theory; Briet, Buhrman, and Toner~\cite{Briet09generalizedGrothendieckXOR} explored connections with quantum non-locality; and many more (see~\cite{Alon_etal_generalGrothendieck}).

 In this paper, we focus on a natural generalization of problem (\ref{littleGrothendieck}), the little Grothendieck problem over the orthogonal group, where the variables are now elements of the orthogonal group $\OOO_d$, instead of $\{\pm1\}$.
 More precisely, given $C\in\RR^{dn\times dn}$ a positive semidefinite matrix, we consider the problem